My VMware FAQ (2014350)

 For information on resetting your password, see How to reset your My VMware password (2013961)

 For information on recovering a lost password, see How to recover a forgotten My VMware password (2013963)

 For information on deactivating a profile, see How to deactivate your My VMware profile (2013926)

-For more information about your Customer Number, see How to find your Customer Numbers in My VMware (2013927)
+For more information about your Customer Number, see Support Customer Number FAQs

 If you have the appropriate permissions, you can add any user to your account.
 All existing License and Support Administrators, as well as any Registered Users, are added to an account automatically.
 For more information, see How to invite new users to an account in My VMware (2070555) and How to remove a user in My VMware (2070557)